cockroachlabs/Docker-CRDB/README.md

 ## Pre-Reqs: installation, binaries, tools, certificate generation
 * **Docker, Docker Desktop, Docker-Compose:**
     Ensure that you install and verify that Docker, Docker Desktop, and Docker-Compose are operational
+* **NodeJS:**
+    https://nodejs.org/en/ is the homepage for runtimes, binaries.
+    Please install this run-time platform if you wish to use Alerts.
+* **Alert web services:**
+    Alerting relies on Twilio cloud services, and will require API keys to operate.
+    SMS is a paid service, whil the email service offers 100 sends per month for free.
 * **CRDB Installed:**
     Please visit https://github.com/cockroachdb/cockroach and download the latest CRDB installation (22.1.0 at the time of this commit)
 * **Certificates for secure mode:**